HolyBlackCat/cpp-tutorials/tooling/articles/debugging_dll_issues.md

 * `procedure entry point __ could not be located in the dynamic link library __`

 * Application simply doesn't start.
 (This will happen when launching it in a terminal or in an IDE.
-Double-click it in the file explorer* and you *should* see one of the above error messages.)
+Double-click it in the explorer (in the Files app) and you *should* see one of the above error messages.)

 * Some other mysterious errors.

-<sup>* Of course I mean the Windows "Files" application, not a tab in Visual Studio Code with the same name.</sup>

 ## A simple fix